Multigrain French Toast

 12 slices multigrain bread

-2. Warm 1 tablespoon of the butter in a large, deep saute pan over medium heat.
+- Warm one tablespoon of the butter in a large, deep sauté pan over medium heat.
 Once the butter has frothed, add the honey.

-4. Add up to four slices of bread to the pan.
-Increase the heat and cook for about 2 minutes one each side, or until each side is well-browned.
+- Add up to four slices of bread to the pan.
+Increase the heat and cook for about two minutes one each side, or until each side is well-browned.

-5. With the next batch of toast, add 1 tablespoon of butter.
+- With the next batch of toast, add one tablespoon of butter.
 Allow it to froth and then add the honey, then the pieces of toast that have been dipped in the egg mixture.
-Cook and repeat the proces until you have finished the batter.
+Cook and repeat the process until you have finished the batter.

-Serve real maple syrup, honey, creme fraiche and homemad jams alongside for toast toppings.
+Serve real maple syrup, honey, creme fraiche and homemade jams alongside for toast toppings.

 French Toast on Dusted Cinnamon Cocoa